-While some schools promote physical competence by involving children and youth in dance, theatre, or sports, a number of programs support it directly through movement education (e.g., Dobbins, DeCorby, Robeson, Hussen, & Tinlis, 2009; Dobbins, Lockett, Michel, Beyers, Feldman, Vohra, & Micucci, 2001).
+Caldwell and Huitt (2004) reported on the results of schools spending an increased amount of time attempting to improve academic test scores-a reduction in children's physical activity with a resulting decline in physical fitness and an increase in fitness-related illnesses.
+Eliminating or even reducing physical activity in schools does not acknowledge research showing that physical activity positively impacts school academic achievement (Trost, 2009).
+For schools who desire to promote physical competence, it can be done by connecting academic lessons to physical education activities (Huitt, 2009b), involving children and youth in dance, theatre, or sports, or through movement education (e.g., Dobbins, DeCorby, Robeson, Hussen, & Tinlis, 2009; Dobbins, Lockett, Michel, Beyers, Feldman, Vohra, & Micucci, 2001).
 Kogan (2004) created a movement education curriculum for elementary students; Carter, Wiecha, Peterson, Nobrega, and Gortmaker (2007) provided a similar approach for middle school students.
-While there may be specific advantages in having students involved in dance, theatre, sports, or movement education, the most important goal should be to have children and youth develop strong and healthy bodies so that they may use whatever bodily-kinesthetic intelligence they possess.
+While there can be specific advantages in having students involved in dance, theatre, sports, or movement education, the most important goal should be to have children and youth develop strong and healthy bodies so that they can use whatever bodily-kinesthetic intelligence they possess.